 &lt;sup>4 Osdan, R. & Reid, E. (2015).
-The Importance of Knowing Child Sexual Abuse Symptoms in the Elementary Teacher's Work.
+The Importance of Knowing Child Sexual Abuse Symptoms in the to the behaviors of the offenders and to the manifestation of behaviors in children to determine whether abuse or risk of abuse is occurring.

+Elementary Teacher's Work.
 International Journal of Humanities and Social Science, 5, 7: 20-32.